Denis Zvizdić: Early career

-Early political career
+Political career

-In 2003, Zvizdić became Premier of the Sarajevo Canton, his first major political appointment, and in 2006 speaker of the Sarajevo Canton Assembly.
+In 2003, Zvizdić became Prime Minister of the Sarajevo Canton, his first major political appointment, and in 2006 speaker of the Sarajevo Canton Assembly.

-He was then a member of the Federal Parliament (House of Peoples, 2006–10; House of Representatives, 2010–14).
+He was then a member of the Federal Parliament, having served in the House of Peoples from 2007 to 2011, and then in the House of Representatives from 2011 until 2014.

-Zvizdić was a member of the Party of Democratic Action (SDA) from 1991 until 2021, after which he joined the People and Justice party.
-He was a member of its Presidency from 2005.
+Zvizdić joined the Party of Democratic Action (SDA) in 1991.
+He was a member of its presidency from 2005.
 In 2009, Zvizdić was appointed Chair of the SDA Council and joined the party's Main Board in 2013.
 He was a member of the party Cantonal Board in Sarajevo (2004–05), and prior to that member of the Sarajevo Centar Municipal Board (2000–03).

 Chairman of the Council of Ministers (2015–2019)

 On 31 March 2015, in a vote in the national House of Representatives determining the new Chairman of the Council of Ministers of Bosnia and Herzegovina, 28 out of the 42 Parliament members voted for Zvizdić, 5 voted against and 2 abstained.
 Zvizdić promised that his government would improve action on the accession of Bosnia and Herzegovina to the European Union.

-During his premiership, the SAA agreement with the EU entered into force on 15 July 2015, and on 15 February 2016, Bosnia and Herzegovina submitted its EU membership application.
+During his chairmanship, the SAA agreement with the EU entered into force on 15 July 2015, and on 15 February 2016, Bosnia and Herzegovina submitted its EU membership application.

 In July 2016, Zvizdić's government approved a comprehensive anti-discrimination law which has to do with LGBT rights in Bosnia and Herzegovina, banning discrimination on account of one's sexual orientation, gender identity and sex characteristics.
 Later on, the Parliament adopted the law.
 This came after the Law Against Discrimination was adopted in 2009, prohibiting discrimination based on sex, gender expression and sexual orientation.
 Furthermore, the law forbids harassment and segregation on the basis of sexual orientation.
-The country's desire to join the EU has also played an important role in the government's approach to LGBT rights.
+The country's desire to join the EU also played an important role in the government's approach to LGBT rights.

-After the 2018 general election and with a newly established government, on 23 December 2019, Zvizdić was succeeded as Chairman of the Council of Ministers by Zoran Tegeltija of the Alliance of Independent Social Democrats (SNSD).
+After the 2018 general election and with a newly established Council of Ministers, Zvizdić was succeeded as chairman by Zoran Tegeltija of the Alliance of Independent Social Democrats (SNSD) on 23 December 2019.

+Later career

+Following months of bickering with the party's leadership, Zvizdić opted to leave the SDA in July 2021, after which he joined the People and Justice party in November.
+He was re-elected to the national House of Representatives in the 2022 general election, obtaining nearly 27,000 votes.

 Personal life

-On 8 February 2021, it was confirmed that Zvizdić tested positive for COVID-19, amid its pandemic in Bosnia and Herzegovina.
+Denis is married to Samira Zvizdić, and together they have a son named Kenan.